databoy5000/BATCH-CONVERT-EXTENSION/README.md

 by [Anthony Graham](https://github.com/databoy5000/).

-**BATCH-ZAXCONVERT-EXTENSION** is an AppleScript which extends from the [ZaxConvert App](https://zaxcom.com/software_update/zaxconvert-for-mac/) to allow batch converting/translating .ZAX media.
+**BATCH-CONVERT-EXTENSION** is an AppleScript which extends from the [ZaxConvert App](https://zaxcom.com/software_update/zaxconvert-for-mac/) to allow batch converting/translating .ZAX media.

 ## Compatibility
 <ul>